zirui-song-18/documentation-website/_vector-search/api/neural.md

 The `total` parameter indicates the number of shards that the API attempted to clear from the cache.
 The response includes both the number of cleared shards and the number of shards that the plugin failed to clear.

-The neural search clear cache API can be used with index patterns to clear one or more indexes that match the given pattern from the cache, as shown in the following example:
+The neural search clear cache API can be used with index patterns to clear one or more indices that match the given pattern from the cache, as shown in the following example:

 ```json
 POST /_plugins/_neural/clear_cache/index*?pretty